Would You Buy a Baby Carrier from Anybody? Why Not Consult An Expert?

 At Nurtured we feel strongly that you should have first hand instruction on the use of any baby carrier especially before you buy it or use it.
 This ensures that you will wear your baby with SAFETY in mind.
 Nurtured Mom & Nurtured Dad have both passed their Certified Babywearing Educator status via the Center for Babywearing Studies in New York City.
 They were the first two of only three Canadians certified with this training.
 All employees of Nurtured are trained by Nurtured Mom and are all avid baby wearers themselves.
 Many of those working here bring their infants to work and do so by wearing them in carriers.

-Nurtured offers affordable workshops for all types of babywearing, private consultations for those who prefer a private setting and also home and hospital visits as requested.
+Nurtured offers private consultations for those who prefer a private setting and also home and hospital visits as requested.
 Further training and learning is offered to those that have been gifted carriers and don't know what to do with them.
 Follow up workshops include learning back carries and learning specific woven wrap tying methods (such as a rucksack).

 For a complete list of Babywearing Workshops and Consultations please click here.